 But in many hurricane-prone states, insurance companies apply a separate, higher deductible for wind damage caused by a hurricane or named storm.
 In some states like Texas, this deductible may apply to any type of wind damage, regardless of the storm type.

-Named storm deductibles are generally listed as a percentage of 1% to 10% of your home’s insurance amount rather than a set dollar amount.
+Named storm deductibles are generally listed as a percentage of 1% to 10% of your home’s dwelling coverage amount rather than a set dollar amount.

 Let’s take a look at an example.